Ursula (The Little Mermaid): Design

 Having animated previous Disney villains, Keane was originally approached to be the supervising animator of Ursula, but declined in favor of animating Ariel because he longed to do something different.
 Thus, Keane was replaced by Ruben A. Aquino.
 The character was originally drawn with a full set of eight tentacles similar to a real-life octopus, which were eventually reduced to a more manageable six because the original amount would have been too difficult and costly to animate.
-According to Carroll, this modification actually makes the character more similar to a squid than an octopus; whether or not Ursula is an octopus continues to be debated among both critics and devout fans, some of whom believe that the character's pair of arms actually account for the remaining two tentacles.
+According to Carroll, this modification actually makes the character more similar to a squid than an octopus; whether or not Ursula is an octopus continues to be debated among both critics and fans, some of whom believe that the character's pair of arms actually account for the remaining two tentacles.
 Clements admitted that the character's six tentacles made animating her a challenge nonetheless.
 Ursula was intentionally designed to instill fear in The Little Mermaid's viewers.
 Animators studied Monstro from Disney's Pinocchio (1940) in order to animate the character's enlarged self emerging from the sea.
 Ursula's appearance was also based on that of the character Norma Desmond, who appears in the film Sunset Boulevard (1950).
 Divine never lived to see his own likeness appear in The Little Mermaid; the actor died in 1988, one year before the film's release.
 However, his cohorts agree that Divine would have greatly enjoyed Ursula.
 Documentarian Jeffrey Schwartz joked that the actor would have wanted to play Ursula himself had he known about the character, having once told Waters "When I was young, all I wanted to be was a Disney villain".